Highlights of Recent Activities

 Herrick Gold Deposit

 From 2009 to March of 2011, Platinex has drilled 51 holes for 6,190m on the Herrick deposit.
-All of the holes have returned good gold values and the deposit has been tested along an 800m strike length and to 300m depth.
+All of the holes have returned good gold values and the deposit has been tested along an 400m strike length and to 300m depth.
 It is open in all directions.
-Results are tabulated herein and an in-house resource valuation is near completion.
+Results are tabulated herein and an independent resource valuation may be completed in the fall of 2017.

 The Herrick gold deposit discovered in 1918 has been developed by a shaft to 94 metres and some 345 m of lateral development.
 Very high grade shoots were defined in surface channel sampling, sampling in the shaft, underground on the level at 90 m and in four drill holes by Herrick Gold Mines from 1918 onwards.
 In 1989 Unocal drilled 11 holes for 1,473m, cut over 201 channel samples and also took 35 composite grab samples on the two veins to test a stated potential, solely from historic data, of the system to carry 1,732 tonnes per vertical foot at 7.2 g Au /t over a width of 1.8 m and 50% dilution.

 In 2008 Platinex initiated its Phase I program of exploration.
-Work included: an airborne magnetometer, VLF-EM and radiometric survey; stripping, channel sampling (58 samples) and core sampling conducted to verify results of previous work on the Herrick, Caswell and Churchill workings; and, a reconnaissance basal till sampling program was carried out with 77 samples collected and processed for gold grains by Overburden Drilling Management.
+Work included: an airborne magnetometer, VLF-EM and radiometric survey; stripping, channel sampling (58 samples) and core sampling conducted to verify results of previous work on the Herrick, Caswell and Churchill workings.

 Work by Unocal and Fort Knox Gold on the Herrick vein was qualified and validated.
 Furthermore, portions of the Herrick Gold Mines channel samples have been found to be consistent with later sampling.